Adding Components to a Channel

 NOTE

-The Channel component allows you to add an entire channel to your project.
+The Channel component lets you add an entire channel to your project.

 The Channel component has the following properties:

-Duration (ms) Select the entire duration of the channel.
-Setting the duration as -1 indicates that the embedded channel will run its full length in a particular channel.
+Select the entire duration of the channel.
+Setting the duration as -1 indicates that the embedded channel runs its full length in a particular channel.

-An Embedded Page allows you to add an embedded page to your project.
+An Embedded Page lets you add an embedded page to your project.
 For example, it can be a web application or a product catalog.

 The Embedded page has the following properties: